iamsharduld/rest-api-design-research/README.md

 We use variety of Heroku add-ons to log API invocation information.
 The `key` passed in every request body is used to uniquely identify the end user.
 This information is then processed to collect metrics like time to implement for combinations of API endpoints.

+### Next Steps

+* Adding complexity to APIs with different ways to get errors inside a single endpoint.
+* Design and develop user interface for research study users to implement APIs on.
+Figma prototype is in progress, please contact repo collaborators to get access.

 ### Study Survey and Sign up

 Please fill the below form to sign up for the study